antran89/blog/_posts/notes/2015-01-12-cygwin-notes.md

   teaser:
 ---

-On windows, you can still use nice `bash` and almost all Linux files.
+Recently, our group purchased a Windows machine for graphics research.
+While I was searching for a good way to communicate with Linux machines, I found out that I can still use nice `bash` and almost all Linux files using `cygwin`

+Also there is a command similar to `apt-get` in cygwin, which is `apt-cyg`.
+To install the `apt-cyg` follow the instructions.

-Install `cygwin` and make sure to install `wget` when the selecting packages to install.
+First, Install `cygwin` and make sure to install `wget` when you select packages to install.

 and follow the instructions on